strong-exchange/strong-exchange-bot/README.md

     `export TELEGRAM_TOKEN=_your_token_`

-5. Run test server
+5. Run the test server

     `python currency_bot/manage.py runserver`

-6. For expose locale server port outside you can use [ngrok](https://ngrok.com/).
+6. For expose the locale server port outside you can use [ngrok](https://ngrok.com/).

-7. For registering webhook you can use command
+7. For registering the webhook you can use next command

     `python currency_bot/manage.py set_telegram_webhook https://example.com/`

+### Development in the container

+1. Build the image

+    `docker build -f Dockerfile . --tag currency-bot`

+2. Run a container with the host network

+    `docker run --rm -it --network host currency-bot`

+## Deployment

+### Settings

+Don't forget to set the next environment variables if you use `currency_bot.settings.container` settings(default in the container).

+* `ALLOWED_HOSTS` - your Heroku host name

+* `DATABASE_URL` - must already exist from the database add-on

+* `SECRET_KEY` - a Django settings [secret key](https://docs.djangoproject.com/en/3.0/ref/settings/#secret-key)

+* `TELEGRAM_SECRET_PATH` - secret path(optional) that will be added to webhook API to make sure that the Webhook request comes from Telegram. [docs](https://core.telegram.org/bots/api#setwebhook)

+* `TELEGRAM_TOKEN` - token that you get from BotFather in the Telegram

+### Deployment to Heroku

+1. Login to your heroku account

+    `heroku login`

+2. Set heroku git

+    `heroku git:remote -a <app_name>`

+3. Set `container` type of deployment instead of `buildpacks`

+    `heroku stack:set container -a <app_name>`

+4. Push project to heroku

+    `git push heroku master`